Phillip014/Crawling_youtube_comment/README.md

 from selenium.webdriver.support import expected_conditions as EC
 ```
 Selenium is needed here because Youtube is JavaScript rendered, which BeautifulSoup cannot deal with.
-<a href="https://towardsdatascience.com/how-to-scrape-youtube-comments-with-python-61ff197115d4">refer to François St-Amant </a> \n
+<a href="https://towardsdatascience.com/how-to-scrape-youtube-comments-with-python-61ff197115d4">refer to François St-Amant </a> /n
 All the other modules are needed because Youtube comments are dynamically loaded, which means that they are only visible when you scroll down the page.
 So we want a loop that will:
 1. Scroll down
 2. Wait for comments to appear